Clay-Ferguson/quantizr/docs/how-to-build-and-run.md

-# Building the App
+## Building the App

 ## Build Basics

 You should have a working knowledge of the following things before you try to build Quanta (at least if you want to understand it):

-Maven, Docker, Docker Compose, Linux Bash Scripts, Java, TypeScript, WebPack, MongoDB
+* Maven
+* Docker
+* Docker Compose
+* Linux Bash Scripts
+* Java
+* TypeScript
+* WebPack
+* MongoDB

-# Build Scripts
+## Build Scripts

-The bash shell scripts for building the code are named 'build--*.sh' in the project root.
+The bash shell scripts for building the code are named `build--*.sh` in the project root.
 There are 4 of them for various kinds of deployments.
 Each one has notes in the top saying what it's for.

-# About the Builder
+## About the Builder

 This app uses maven as the builder (see pom.xml), and the languages involved are Java and TypeScript.
 The build generates a 'fat jar' containing Tomcat and the WebApp itself, and is a free-standing Java JAR that contains everything, all the code.
 This fat jar is turned into a docker image, for deploying in a 'docker compose' container.

 The way MongoDB is integrated into the runtime is by having a docker instance that contains both the MongoDB and the App fat JAR deployed.

-# Prerequisites
+## Prerequisites

 If you're running Linux the following will need to be installed before running a build: